 The diagram below shows a high-level representation of a CockroachDB Dedicated multi-region cluster:

-CockroachDB Serverless (beta) is a fully-managed, auto-scaling deployment of CockroachDB.
+CockroachDB Serverless is a fully-managed, auto-scaling deployment of CockroachDB.
 Being familiar with the following concepts will help you understand our Serverless architecture.
-While CockroachDB Serverless (beta) is in beta, it is ideal for lightweight applications, starter projects, development environments, and proofs of concept.
+CockroachDB Serverless is ideal for lightweight applications, starter projects, development environments, and proofs of concept.

 The following diagram is a high-level representation of what a typical Serverless cluster looks like: